chevereto/installer/README.md

 ## Description

 A single `.php` file that installs Chevereto in a web server.
-It checks the system requirements and eases the whole installation process.

 - Checks for system requirements
 - Automatic database setup for cPanel based servers